wgsl-analyzer/wgsl-analyzer/README.md

 See [wgsl-analyzer architecture](https://wgsl-analyzer.github.io/book/contributing/architecture.html) for a summary of the architecture.

 (Also see [rust-analyzer architecture](https://rust-analyzer.github.io/book/contributing/architecture.html) for a summary of the original architecture.)

-## Development

-### Release process

-The extension gets automatically packaged and released to the marketplace in CI.

-1. update version in `package.json`
-2. run `./tools/update_version.sh`
-3. commit and tag with `vx.y.z`
-4. `git push && git push --tags`